 Islands in Malaysia

-While Langkawi is Malaysia's undisputed island hotspot, there are plenty of other pleasant choices with pristine beaches and excellent diving.
-The Perhentian Islands are a solid part of the Banana Pancake Trail for backpackers.
+Although Langkawi is Malaysia's undisputed island hotspot, there are plenty of other pleasant choices with pristine beaches and excellent diving.
+The two main Perhentian Islands are a solid part of the Banana Pancake Trail for backpackers.

 Tioman Island, closer to Singapore, is a duty-free island with both busy beaches and quiet bays.
 While Penang is a great place to visit, it's so large that you may not even realize you are on an island!

 Diving in the Perhentian Islands is very affordable and enjoyable.
 Tioman Island, although harder to reach, delights divers and people who prefer to snorkel.
 It's a place where you can rent snorkeling... gear and walk out from the beach to see turtles and barracuda!